asalber/asalber.github.io/statistics/exercises/continuous_random_variables.md

 ## Exercise 2
-A worker can arrive to the workplace in any instant between 6 and 7 in the morning with the same likelihood.
+A worker can arrive to the workplace at any moment between 6 and 7 in the morning with the same likelihood.

 1. Compute and plot the probability density function of the variable that measures the arrival time.
 2.  compute and plot the distribution function.